karolgornicki/Articles/texts/functional_programming/42_largest_product.md

     [xs; xs1; xs2; xs3]
 ```

 Yes, it can be written in a much smarter way, but for now let's keep things as simple as possible.
 We can later refactor it.
-We also applied previously mentioned technique - wishful thinking - and used “drop” function.
+We also applied previously mentioned technique - wishful thinking - and used "drop" function.
 It’s just naturally fits our function.

 "drop" function removes number of elements from the list, starting from the head.
-In fact it’s very similar to List.skip with one distinction - List.skip throws an exception when called List.skip 1 [] - “drop” function on the other hand will return empty list.
+In fact it’s very similar to List.skip with one distinction - List.skip throws an exception when called List.skip 1 [] - “drop” function on the other hand will return an empty list.
 We are going to skip the implementation of typical utility functions as we want to focus on the core idea of calculating products.
-Source code of this function and few others is available HERE.
+Source code of this function and few others is available [**here**](https://github.com/karolgornicki/Articles/blob/master/src/ProjectEuler/ProjectEuler/Utilities.fs).

-All we have to do next, it to take result of this function and transpose it.
-Unfortunately F# doesn’t supply this function either, so we wrote our own implementation.Rather than apply argument to getGroups and then pass its result to transpose we can compose these 2 functions - just like in maths: g(f(x)) ⇔ (g . f) (x) which in F# translates into f >> g
+All we have to do next is to take result of this function and transpose it.
+Unfortunately F# doesn’t supply this function either, so we wrote our own implementation.
+Rather than apply argument to getGroups and then pass its result to transpose we can compose these 2 functions - just like in maths: g(f(x)) ⇔ (g . f) (x) which in F# translates into f >> g

 ```fsharp
 getGroups >> transpose